Cities of the Philippines: Subdivisions

-Cities, like municipalities, are composed of barangays, which can range from urban neighborhoods (e.g., Barangay Socorro in Quezon City and Barangay Fort Bonifacio in Taguig) to rural communities (e.g., Barangay Iwahig in Puerto Princesa and Barangay Linao Norte in Tuguegarao).
+Cities, like municipalities, are composed of barangays, which can range from urban neighborhoods (e.g., Barangay Socorro in Quezon City and Barangay Pinagsama in Taguig) to rural communities (e.g., Barangay Iwahig in Puerto Princesa and Barangay Linao Norte in Tuguegarao).
 Barangays are sometimes grouped into officially defined administrative or geographical districts.
 Examples of such are the cities of Manila (16 districts), Davao (11 districts), Iloilo (seven districts), and Samal (three districts: Babak, Kaputian, and Peñaplata).
 Some cities such as Caloocan, Manila, and Pasay also have an intermediate level between the district and barangay levels, called a zone.
 However, geographic districts and zones are not political units; there are no elected city government officials at these administrative levels.
 Rather, they serve only to facilitate city planning, statistics-gathering, and other administrative functions.

 Classification

 Income classification

 Republic Act No. 11964, or the Automatic Income Classification of Local Government Units Act, was signed by President Bongbong Marcos on October 26, 2023.
 The law classifies cities into five classes according to their income ranges, based on the average annual regular income for three fiscal years preceding a general income reclassification.
 The classification are as follows: